wdi-hk-10/lab-tower-of-hanoi/README.md

   "-----------------"
 ```

+### Number of steps
+The `printTowers` function will print the number of steps used. **You should update** the `steps` variable accordingly so that the number of steps used can be tracked.

 ## The Algorithm
 There are many ways to implement the algorithm.
 Here are two for you to choose: